Pension Advance Transactions:

 What GAO Found

-GAO identified at least 38 companies that offered individuals lump-sum payments or “advances” in exchange for receiving part or all of their pension payment streams.
-Eighteen of these companies were concentrated in one state, and 17 offered a range of other financial products in addition to pension advances.
-The 38 companies used multistep pension advance processes that included various other parties (illustrated below).
+In a June 2014 report, GAO identified at least 38 companies that offered individuals lump-sum payments or “advances” in exchange for receiving part or all of their pension payment streams.
+The 38 companies used multistep pension advance processes that included various other parties.
 At least 21 of the 38 companies were affiliated with each other in ways that were not apparent to consumers.
-All of the companies operated primarily as web-based companies, and some targeted financially vulnerable consumers with poor or bad credit nationwide.
+Some companies targeted financially vulnerable consumers with poor or bad credit nationwide.

 Parties Involved in the Multistep Pension Advance Processes That GAO Reviewed

-GAO received offers from 6 out of 19 pension advance companies.
+GAO undercover investigators received offers from 6 out of 19 pension advance companies.
 These offers did not compare favorably with other financial products or offerings, such as loans and lump-sum options through pension plans.
-For example, the effective interest rates on pension advances offered to GAO during its undercover investigation typically ranged from approximately 27 percent to 46 percent, which were at times close to two to three times higher than the legal limits set by the related states on the interest rates assessed for various types of personal credit.
+For example, the effective interest rates on pension advances offered to GAO's investigators typically ranged from approximately 27 percent to 46 percent, which were at times close to two to three times higher than the legal limits set by the related states on the interest rates assessed for various types of personal credit.

 Why GAO Did This Study